SerenityOS/serenity/Base/usr/share/man/man1/watch.md

 ## Options

-* '-n': Interval between executions, in seconds.
+* `-n seconds`: Interval between executions, in seconds.
 By default, the program is run every 2 seconds.
-* '-t': Don't print the title bar.
+* `-t`, `--no-title`: Don't print the title bar.
-* '-b': Beep each time the command exits with a non-zero status
+* `-b`, `--beep`: Beep each time the command exits with a non-zero status.
+* `-f file`, `--file file`: Run command whenever this file changes.
+Can be used multiple times.

 ## Exit Values